How the Wirecard scandal happened: Case study

 Our machine is not trained on the same pattern that repeats over and over again.
 To be sure, certain events repeat, we rely on that, but they do so in diverse and complex ways.
 This complexity provides an incredibly rich foundation from which our system can learn.

-We’ve trained our system on 21,000 stocks with 200,000 stock- years of financial data, extending from 1994 through to 2022.
+Our system has taken learnings from 68,000 stocks with almost 700,000 stock-years of financial data, extending from 1994 through to 2024.
 There is virtually nothing out there that our system hasn’t seen before, albeit in different guises.

 If ever a company might fool an AI-powered fraud-detection software, Wirecard had perhaps the greatest possibility.